-UK universities usually send out two types of offers: conditional and unconditional.
+UK universities usually send out two types of offers: Conditional Offer Letter and Unconditional Offer Letter.
 Knowing the difference isn’t just about jargon.
 It can help you figure out your next steps, avoid surprises, and plan with confidence.

 Common Conditiond Include: